lpacher/lae/fpga/practicum/6_BCD_counter/README.md

 **EXERCISE 4**

-Change the **refresh frequency** for the 7-segment display module.
+Reduce the **refresh frequency** for the 7-segment display module below 0.1 Hz.
 Re-run the flows from scratch up to FPGA programming and verify the functionality of the new firmware after your changes.

 <br />